chih3997/BCI-final/README.md

 Figure 1.
 Model framwork

 ### i.
 Data Pre-processing
-First, redundant channels are removed from the dataset, leaving only 32 EEG channels and choose events that represent eyes-open stage (S1, S2) and eyes-closed stage (S3, S4).
-Second, re-reference all of the data to the common average and remove the mean of each channel.
-Then apply a band-pass filter with lower cut-off frequency at 1 Hz and higher cut-off frequency at 48 Hz to reduce low-frequency drift and high-frequency power line noise.
+1. Redundant channels are removed from the dataset, leaving only 32 EEG channels and choose events that represent eyes-open stage (S1, S2) and eyes-closed stage (S3, S4).
+2. Re-reference all of the data to the common average and remove the mean of each channel.
+3. Apply a band-pass filter with lower cut-off frequency at 1 Hz and higher cut-off frequency at 48 Hz to reduce low-frequency drift and high-frequency power line noise.
 I choose 48 Hz because I only need the data between 2 ~ 45 Hz and if I use 50 Hz there might be some power line noise remain.
-Third, remove eye movement and blink artifacts (especially on eyes-open cases) automatically by EEG artifact rejection toolbox -- artifact subspace reconstruction (ASR).
-Fourth, apply ICA on the dataset and only keep the components that are marked as “Brain” with probability larger than 75%.
-Final, devide data into 10 seconds data segments.
+4. Remove eye movement and blink artifacts (especially on eyes-open cases) automatically by EEG artifact rejection toolbox -- artifact subspace reconstruction (ASR).
+5. Apply ICA on the dataset and only keep the components that are marked as “Brain” with probability larger than 75%.
+6. Divide data into 10 seconds data segments.

 ![image](https://github.com/chih3997/BCI-final/assets/171775921/ce0569e3-c420-469b-ad4d-cc280fae1e6a)
 Figure 2.
 The placement of 32 electrodes [1]

 ### ii.
 Feature Extraction

+Since SVM and KNN are not good at handling large number of feature, to reduce number of feature, I divide the brain into 5 region: Frontal, Central, Parietal, Temporal, and Occipital, as indicated in Figure 2.
+The feature will be extracted based on the brain region.
+There are total 30 features, 5 for time domain and 25 for frequency domain.

-For time domain features, calculate Renyi Entropy of the EEG segments from 10 channels, includes FP1, Fz, F3, Cz, C3, T7, Pz, P3, Oz, O1.
-Since from the reference research, I found out that most of the rest brain activity are symmetry, and SVM is not good at dealing with large number of features.
+For time domain features, calculate mean Renyi Entropy of the EEG segments of 5 brain regions.

-For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window and extract power from different frequency band, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), and gamma band (30 ~ 45 Hz).
+For frequency domain features, perform FFT on data segments which are pre-filtered by the Hanning window and extract mean power from different frequency band of 5 brain regions, includes delta band (2 ~ 4 Hz), theta band (4 ~ 8 Hz), alpha band (8 ~ 13 Hz), beta band (13 ~ 30 Hz), and gamma band (30 ~ 45 Hz).

 ### iii.
 Classification
 I use SVM and KNN to classify the data.
 The classification is done in different cases.
 List as below.